kpango/resume/content/experiences/yahoo-swat.md

 - ***Yahoo!
 JAPAN Premium Member Advertising Platform
 Engineer & Chief Architect (Go/CloudFoundry)***	2017/5~2017/7
 I have developed and designed an advertising platform for Yahoo!
 JAPAN's premium members.
-In the advertisement distribution, I developed the platform with low-latency and high-speed delivery algorithm.
+In the advertisement distribution, I developed the platform with low-latency and high-speed delivery algorithms.
 Also, we use a lock-free Concurrent Map for speed.
-I created the entire architect and microcomponents from scratch.
+I created the entire architect and microcomponents from scratch..

 - ***Yahoo!
 JAPAN Auction
 Android Engineer (Kotlin/Java)***	2017/3~2017/9